When Beavis and Butt-Head first emerged in 1993 grunge hadRead more...

 Hedges had also enjoyed acclaim during the 1980s but with artists more akin to the Manic Street Preachers.
 Among the highlights of his résumé were The Cure and Siouxsie and the Banshees, while his work with The Beautiful South showed that he had a pop sensibility.
 Hague’s work would still be present on the final album, however, with ballad The Girl Who Wanted to be God, one of five songs based around lyrics that Edwards had left behind.

 A Design for Life was the song that immediately stood out for Hedges, a track that boasted an anthemic quality and lyrics such as ‘We don’t talk about love, we only want to get drunk.’
-It was the kind of melody had was missing from The Holy Bible and even had something of a Motown feel to it, something that may seem ironic coming from a band who had enjoyed minor success early in their career with a song called Motown Junk.
+It was the kind of melody that was missing from The Holy Bible and even had a Motown feel, something that may seem ironic coming from a band who had enjoyed minor success early in their career with a song called Motown Junk.
 But it would be this mixture of Wire’s biting lyrics and the soaring music that would immediately resonate with the listener.

 ‘The greatest bands have always been able to straddle a pop sensibility with a sense of social action in their music,’ Bradfield told The Quietus during an in depth interview in 2008.
 ‘So many bands have managed and learned to bridge that gap.
 The Clash certainly did, Public Enemy certainly did.
 It was pop, but there was something seriously boiling inside of it.’